Focus-Points/focuspoints-sitecore/readme.md

 # Serving images from your own (custom) domain

-When using FocusPoints the domain your images are services from will be `images.focuspoints.io`.
+When using FocusPoints the domain your images are served from will be `images.focuspoints.io`.
 If this is undesirable behavior it is possible to serve the images from your own (custom) domain by using a proxy.
 In order to do so use the following steps:

 - Set the FocusPoints URL to a relative path (e.g. `/images/`) or custom domain (e.g. `https://focuspoints.yourdomain.com`).
 You can do this by opening `/App_config/Include/FocusPoints.config` and setting `FocusPoints.Client.EndpointUrl` to the relative path or custom domain.
 - Create a Reverse Proxy in Internet Information Services (IIS) and proxy all requests for the `/images/` path or custom domain to `https://images.focuspoints.io`.